elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 ### Usage mechanisms

-The security detection rules [repo](https://github.com/elastic/detection-rules) will need audited.
+The security detection rules [repo](https://github.com/elastic/detection-rules) will need auditing.
 Any usage of `process.ppid` should ideally migrate to `process.parent.pid`, but backward compatibility also remains essential.

 ### ECS